 NTIA will not accept a proposal that replaces the NTIA role with a government-led or an inter-governmental organization solution.

 Retaining decision-making based on consensus rather than voting.

-Maintaining the advisory role of governments in the SO and AC structure
+Maintaining the advisory role of governments in the SO and AC structure.